xuanwang91/xuanwang91.github.io/_pages/lab.md

 ## Acknowledgment

 This research is sponsored by NSF #2442253, Commonwealth Cyber Initiative, and generous gifts from Nvidia, Cisco, and the Amazon-Virginia Tech Initiative.
-This research used the Delta advanced computing and data resource which is supported by the National Science Foundation (award OAC 2005572) and the State of Illinois.
-Delta is a joint effort of the University of Illinois Urbana-Champaign and its National Center for Supercomputing Applications.
-This work used the Delta system at the National Center for Supercomputing Applications [award OAC 2005572] through allocation [allocation number] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.
+This research used the Delta system at the National Center for Supercomputing Applications \[award OAC 2005572\] through allocation \[NAIRR240202\] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.

 <!---